 Can I winterize my own sprinkler system?

-To winterize your sprinkler system, you can shut off the water, turn off any timers, and insulate above-ground components, yet you will still need to drain the water.
-You can drain the water manually, or your system may have an automatic draining function.
-If you have a homeowner-grade air compressor, you may be able to use this for blow-out draining, or you can hire an irrigation specialist.
+To winterize your sprinkler system, you can shut off the water, turn off any timers, and insulate above-ground components.
+You will still need to drain the water—you can drain the water manually, or your system may have an automatic draining function.
+If you have an air compressor, you may be able to use this for blow-out draining, but we recommend hiring a professional.

 What happens if you don’t winterize your sprinkler system?

-If your sprinkler system isn’t properly winterized, any water that’s left in the pipes could freeze when outdoor temperatures dip below freezing.
-The frozen water could expand in the pipes, leading to cracks in the pipe or on the fittings.
+If your sprinkler system isn’t properly winterized, any water that’s left in the pipes could freeze when outdoor temperatures plummet.
+The frozen water will expand in the pipes, potentially leading to cracked pipes or fittings.

 How do I winterize my sprinklers when I don’t have a pump?